duodenum96/IntrinsicTimescales.jl/README.md

 ## License

 This project is licensed under the MIT License - see the LICENSE file for details.
+Note that certain dependencies (such as FFTW) may not have MIT licenses.

 <!-- Tidyverse lifecycle badges, see https://www.tidyverse.org/lifecycle/ Uncomment or delete as needed -->
 <!-- ![lifecycle](https://img.shields.io/badge/lifecycle-experimental-orange.svg) -->